 - Extra slot in the pouch for credit cards

-- Made of neoprene, so while it’s breathable, it could be warmer than some others.
+- Made of neoprene, so while its breathable, it could be warmer than some others.

-Best Trail Running Waist Pack
+Best Trail Running Belts

 Trails simply require us to carry a little bit more.
 There’s fuel, hydration, emergency items, just in case I get lost items, extra tissues and way more fuel.